Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Commands are given under the left foot.

-Follow your posture.
-The back is straight, rise on your toes higher, look forward.
+Watch your posture.
+Back straight, raise your toes higher, look forward.

-Do not lean forward, keep your elbows back.
+Do not lean forward, move your elbows back.

-Do not rush.
-Rise up on your toes.
+Take your time.
+Rise higher on your toes.

 Arms bent at the elbows work along the body

-- with high hips (put your hands in front of you, with a high raising of the hip - march!) (no task)
+- with high hip lift (place your hands in front of you, with your hips raised high - march!) (no task)

-- with whipping of the lower leg back (put your hands behind your back, with the shin overwhelmed back, march), (without a task)
+- with the shin being pulled back (put your hands behind your back, with the shin wrapped back, march), (no task)

-- side steps with the right (left) side (put your hands on your belt with your right (left) side march!) (no task)
+- side steps with the right (left) side (place your hands on your belt with your right (left) side march!) (no assignment)

 - transition to a step (step march)